ValeSanson/portfolio/README.md

 # Portfolio of Valentina Sanson
+For a more theoretical perspective, I have also included my Bachelor's thesis.
+This thesis introduces the concept of Lie algebras, with a particular focus on semisimple and solvable Lie algebras of finite dimension over an algebraically closed field of characteristic 0.
+Several fundamental theorems are proven, including Lie's Theorem, Cartan's Criterion, and Levi's Theorem, whose main consequences and applications are studied.
+Each result is illustrated with examples and counterexamples.

 A showcase of the projects I worked on or contributed to throughout my university studies.

 # Project 1: